EconLea/Beamer_SAFE_Template/README.md

 1) allow you to easily use SAFE's colors, and
 2) add SAFE's (and optionally Goethe's) logo to the title slide.

-**Please note:** The logos might not be position correctly after the initial "pdflatex" command.
-This apparent issue should resolve itself after running "pdflatex", "biber" and "pdflatex" again.

-Feel free to create an issue in case something isn't working properly or to suggest improvements.

 ---